Sound System and Other Random Stuff

 merde de poulet

-associated thereto.
+associated with them.
 At the radar sites, it was mostly just do your job.
 Inspections were infrequent, as was the time doing seemingly meaningless duty, like painting rocks.
 The

 I spent my stateside time at three different radar sites (which are now all closed/deactivated):